End of the World Train, Ushuaia (2025): Tickets, Route, Is It Worth It?

 What Is The End Of The World Train?

 The End of the World Train has a fascinating past.
 It was built in the early 1900s as the prison train Ushuaia.
-Once the train was used to transport the prisoners from the prison in the center of Ushuaia to the slopes of Susana Mountain.
+Once, the train was used to transport the prisoners from the prison in the center of Ushuaia to the slopes of Susana Mountain.
 The prisoners obtained stones and wood for the construction industry.
-You will learn their story onboard the train.
+You will learn their story on board the train.
 It is narrated in several languages.

 The narrow-gauge railway, winding through the wild landscapes of Tierra del Fuego National Park, was an essential part of the region’s development, providing resources for the growing town.